 Doni was a professional dancer who performed in NYC in "Golden Boy" with Sammy Davis, Jr. and a tour stint with James Brown.
 She also danced in several revue's at Smalls Paradise in Harlem, New York.

 A devoted mother of 4, community activist, jewelry artisan and business woman.
 Her company trained and employed woman in home health care services and she also worked for the City of Philadelphia.
-Always culturally conscious, she joined KOTC for her love of our culture and her sister, Oni Lasana.
+Always culturally conscious, she joined KOTC for love of our culture and her sister, Oni Lasana.

 Faith, an opera singer of freedom songs and teller of African folktales.
 A resident of Ghana, Africa & Philadelphia, PA.,